tthub-repo/lecciones/L7_ODD.md

 ---
-title: One Document Does it All (ODD)
+title: Qué es y para qué sirve el documento ODD (One Document Does it All)
 author: Susanna Allés Torrent
 date: Enero 2019
 header-includes: |